-A tort suit enables the victim of some injury to make her problem someone else's problem.
-Unlike a criminal case, which is initiated and managed by the state, a tort suit is prosecuted by the victim or the victim's survivors.
-Moreover, a successful tort suit results in a judgment of liability, rather than a sentence of punishment but in a judgment of liability.
+A tort suit enables the victim of a wrong to seek a remedy from the person who injured her.
+Unlike a criminal case, which is initiated and managed by the state, a tort suit is prosecuted by the victim or the victim's estate (or survivors).
+Moreover, a successful tort suit results in a judgment of liability, rather than a sentence of punishment.
 Such a judgment normally requires the defendant to compensate the plaintiff financially.
 In principle, an award of compensatory damages shifts all of the plaintiff's legally cognizable costs to the defendant.
-(It is controversial whether tort really lives up to this principle in practice; see Ross 1970.)
-On rare occasions, a plaintiff may also be awarded punitive damages, defined as damages in excess of compensatory relief.
-In other cases, a plaintiff may obtain an injunction: a court order preventing the defendant from injuring her or from invading one of her property rights (perhaps harmlessly).
+(It is controversial whether tort really lives up to this principle in practice.)
+On rare occasions, a plaintiff may also be awarded punitive damages, which go beyond what it necessary for compensation.
+In other cases, a plaintiff may obtain an injunction: a court order preventing the defendant from injuring her or from invading her rights (perhaps harmlessly).
 An example of the former would be awarding a plaintiff (or a class of plaintiffs) an injunction against a polluting manufacturer.
 An example of the latter would be awarding a plaintiff an injunction against a harmless trespass.

 As helpful as the focus on injuries is, it is important to see that the concept of an injury cannot, by itself, play the foundational role in a theory of tort law.
 After all, the law does not recognize just any injury as the basis of a claim in tort.
 If you beat me in tennis or in competition for the affections of another, I may well be injured.
 Yet I have no claim in tort to repair my bruised ego or broken heart.
 Since you lack a legal duty not to beat me in tennis or in competition for the affections of another, you do not act tortiously when you succeed at my expense.
 Thus, even if we take tort to be an institution that addresses injuries, will still stand in need of an account of just which injuries it is wrong to cause.

-Tort distinguishes between two general classes of duties: (i) duties not to injure ‘full stop’ and (ii) duties not to injure negligently, recklessly, or intentionally.
-When you engage in an activity the law regards as extremely hazardous (e.g., blasting with dynamite), you are subject to a duty of the first sort—a duty not to injure ‘full stop.’
-When you engage in an activity of ordinary riskiness (e.g., driving), you are subject to a duty of the second sort—a duty not to injure negligently, recklessly, or intentionally.
-Your conduct is governed by strict liability when it flouts a duty not to injure ‘full stop.’
-Your conduct is governed by fault liability when it flouts a duty not to injure negligently, recklessly, or intentionally.
+Tort law distinguishes between two general classes of duties not to injure: (i) duties not to injure “full stop” and (ii) duties not to injure negligently.
+When you engage in an activity the law regards as extremely hazardous (e.g., blasting with dynamite), you are subject to a duty of the first sort—a duty not to injure “full stop”.
+When you engage in more common activities (e.g., driving), you are subject to a duty of the second sort—a duty not to injure negligently.
+Your conduct is governed by strict liability when you are subject to a duty not to injure “full stop”.
+Your conduct is governed by fault liability when you are subject to a duty not to injure negligently or carelessly.

 Strict liability.
 Suppose I make a mess on my property and present you with the bill for cleaning it up.
 Absent some prior agreement, this would seem rather odd.
 It is my mess, after all, not yours.
-Now suppose that instead of making a mess on my property and presenting you with the bill, I simply move the mess to your property and walk away, claiming that the mess is your problem.
-If it was inappropriate of me to present you with the bill for the mess I made on my property, it hardly seems that I have improved matters by placing my mess on your property.
+Now suppose that instead of making a mess on my property and presenting you with the bill, I make a mess on your property and walk away, claiming that the mess is your problem.
+If it was inappropriate of me to present you with the bill for the mess I made on my property, it hardly seems that I have improved matters making my mess on your property.
 I have a duty to clean up my messes and the existence of this duty does not appear to depend on how hard I have tried not to make a mess in the first place.
 In other words, it does not depend on whether I made the mess absentmindedly or carelessly.
 All that matters is that it is my mess; that is to say, I made it.
 And if I make it, it is mine to clean.
 This is a helpful way of capturing the underlying intuition expressed by the rule of strict liability.

 Fault liability.
-Unless we stay home all day, we are each bound to make the occasional mess in another's life.
+Unless we stay home all day, we are each bound to make the occasional mess in one another's life.
 This being so, it would be unreasonable of me to demand that you never make any kind of mess in my life.
 What I can reasonably demand is that you take my interests into account and moderate your behavior accordingly.
-In particular, I can reasonably demand that you take ordinary care (i.e., the care that a reasonable person would take) not to injure me — that you avoid being careless with respect to my interests and, all the more so, that you not injure me intentionally.
-This is the underlying intuition expressed by the rule of fault liability.
+In particular, I can reasonably demand that you take ordinary care (i.e., the care that a reasonable person would take) not to injure me.
+In other words, I can reasonably demand that you refrain from negligently injuring me.
+This is a useful way of capturing the underlying intuition expressed by the rule of fault liability.

-Strict liability is not defeasible by excuse, either.
-Under neither regime does your liability for a loss depend on your degree of culpability.
-What distinguishes the two regimes is this: you can avoid fault liability if you comport yourself as a reasonable person of ordinary prudence —in other words, if you act reasonably or justifiably—whereas you remain subject to strict liability even if you had sufficient reason for what you did.
-Thus, fault liability alone can be undermined by justification.
+This raises the question of how to distinguish fault liability from strict liability in tort law, since neither is defeasible by a showing of blamelessness.
+The difference between the two regimes of liability is that only under fault can you avoid liability if you comport yourself as a reasonable person—in other words, if you act reasonably or justifiably—whereas you remain subject to strict liability even if you had sufficient reason for what you did.
+Thus, fault liability, but not strict liability, can be undermined by justification.

 Some find it helpful to distinguish between strict liability and fault liability in terms of the content of the underlying legal duty.
 In the case of blasting—an activity traditionally governed by strict liability—the blaster has a duty not-to-injure-by-blasting.
-In the case of driving—an activity traditionally governed by fault liability—the driver has a duty not-to-injure-by-driving-faultily.
+In the case of driving—an activity traditionally governed by fault liability—the driver has a duty not-to-injure-by-driving-negligently.
 No matter how much care he takes, the blaster fails to discharge his duty whenever his blasting is causally connected in the right way to another’s injury or damage to someone’s property.
-In contrast, the driver fails to discharge his duty only when he injures someone negligently, recklessly, or intentionally.
+In contrast, the driver fails to discharge his duty only when he injures someone negligently.